-After about 2 years of not attending any markets (to focus on The Makers’ Hub, which I’ve now closed), I’ve decided to dip my toes back into the market stall game, and last week I whipped up a shelving display to use at the Show & Tell designer market, in a couple of weeks time.
+After a long period of not attending any markets (to focus on The Makers’ Hub, which I’ve now closed), I decided to dip my toes back into the market stall game a couple of year ago.
+In the lead-up, I whipped up a shelving display to use at the Show & Tell designer market.

 Here’s exactly what I did, so you can make your own, too!

 Disclaimer #1: I didn’t measure anything.
 I eyeballed the levels and lengths, and where to drill the holes, and as a consequence my shelves are a bit wonky.
 I did this partly because I’m lazy and don’t mind if it’s not perfect, and partly because I wanted to do it quickly.
 So if you want your shelving to be more accurate and straight, I’d definitely get the ruler and spirit level out to make sure everything is lined up correctly!